 Bose had led the market in the premium wireless headphone market, but recent years has seen a tit-for-tat battle emerge with Sony.
 The number of options at the higher end of the market has expanded with the emergence of the Apple AirPods Max.

-18 months later, how do the Bose Noise Cancelling Headphones 700 shape up against their rivals?
+How do the Bose Noise Cancelling Headphones 700 shape up against their rivals?

 Bose Noise Cancelling Headphones 700 price and availability